mozilla/glean/docs/dev/cut-a-new-release.md

     3. Under the description, paste the contents of the release notes from `CHANGELOG.md`.
     4. Note that the release is not available until the CI build completes for that tag.
         - You can check [on CircleCI for the running build](https://circleci.com/gh/mozilla/glean).
+5. After the release, bump the versions to the next pre-release:
+    * Rust crates: Use the next major version and append `-alpha.1`
+    * Kotlin package: Use the next major version and append `-SNAPSHOT`